Snake worship

 The Caduceus, symbol of God Ningishzida, on the libation vase of Sumerian ruler Gudea, circa 2100 BCE.

-Snake worship, also known as ophiolatry, refers to veneration and religious devotion to serpent deities, a tradition attested in many religions and mythologies throughout the world.
-Snakes are often viewed as the holders of knowledge, strength, and renewal in a variety of societies.
+Ophiolatry (snake worship) refers to veneration and religious devotion to serpent deities, a tradition documented in many religions and mythologies worldwide.
+In many traditional religions and mythologies, snakes have been symbolically associated with concepts such as wisdom, cyclical renewal, and protection, although meanings vary significantly between cultures.

 Near East

 Ancient Mesopotamia

-Ancient Mesopotamians and Semites believed that snakes were immortal because they could infinitely shed their skin and appear forever youthful.
+Some ancient Mesopotamian and Semitic texts depict snakes as symbols of renewal, possibly linked to their periodic shedding of skin, which ancient authors connected with longevity.
 The Sumerians worshiped a serpent god named Ningishzida.
-Before the arrival of the Israelites, snake cults were well established in Canaan in the Bronze Age.
+Before Israelite culture, snake cults were well established in Canaan in the Bronze Age.
 Archaeologists have uncovered serpent cult objects in Bronze Age strata at several pre-Israelite cities in Canaan: two at Megiddo, one at Gezer, one in the sanctum sanctorum of the Area H temple at Hazor, and two at Shechem.

 Serpent cult objects also existed in other cultures of the surrounding region.
 A late Bronze Age Hittite shrine in northern Syria contained a bronze statue of a god holding a serpent in one hand and a staff in the other.
 In sixth-century Babylon, a pair of bronze serpents flanked each of the four doorways of the temple of Esagila.
 At the Babylonian New Year's festival, the priest was to commission two images from a woodworker, a metalworker, and a goldsmith, one of which "shall hold in its left hand a snake of cedar, raising its right [hand] to the god Nabu".
 At the tell of Tepe Gawra, at least seventeen Early Bronze Age Assyrian bronze serpents were recovered.

 Snake motif on Bronze Age pottery from Rumailah, Al Ain.

-United Arab Emirates
+Archeological Finds in the United Arab Emirates

-Significant finds of pottery, bronze-ware, and even gold depictions of snakes have been made throughout the United Arab Emirates (UAE).
-The Bronze Age and Iron Age metallurgical center of Saruq Al Hadid has yielded probably the richest trove of such objects, although finds have been made bearing snake symbols in Bronze Age sites at Rumailah, Bithnah, and Masafi.
+Significant pottery, bronze-ware, and even gold depictions of snakes have been found throughout the United Arab Emirates (UAE).
+The Bronze Age and Iron Age metallurgical center of Saruq Al Hadid has yielded probably the richest trove of such objects, although much has been found bearing snake symbols in Bronze Age sites at Rumailah, Bithnah, and Masafi.
 Most of the depictions of snakes are similar, with a consistent dotted decoration applied to them.

 Archaeologists have noted the widespread depiction of snakes in Bronze Age UAE sites, with some interpreting these symbols as evidence for snake-related cults, though definitive proof remains elusive.